-“User Terms” means the User Terms of Service located at https://twingate.com/terms/user.
+“User Terms” means the User Terms of Service available at https://www.twingate.com/legal/.

 2.1.
 Provision of Services.
-Twingate will provide the Services to you in accordance with this Agreement, including any Order Forms.
+Twingate will provide the Services to Customer in accordance with this Agreement, including any Order Forms.

 2.2.
 Software.
-Twingate may provide certain software to you as part of the Services (“Software”).
-Twingate hereby grants to you a revocable, non-exclusive, non-transferable (except pursuant to Section 15.2 (Assignment)), and non-sublicensable license to install, copy and use the Software solely as necessary to use the Services and in accordance with the Agreement and all other Twingate documentation.
-Your license to the Software will end upon the termination of your right to use the applicable Services.
-Some Software may contain open source or third party software which may have additional or different terms regarding such Software’s use.
+To the extent that use of the Services requires Customer to install Software, Twingate grants to Customer a non-exclusive, non-transferable (except pursuant to Section 14.3 (Assignment)), and non-sublicensable license to install, copy and use the Software solely as necessary to use the Services in accordance with this Agreement and Twingate documentation.
+If Customer’s right to use the Services terminates, Customer’s license to any related Software will also terminate.

-2.3.
+2.4.
 Restrictions.
-Unless otherwise expressly permitted in writing by Twingate, you will not (and will not allow a User or other third party to):
+Unless otherwise expressly permitted in writing by Twingate, Customer will not (and will not permit a User or third party to):

 (b) interfere with, disrupt, alter, or modify any Services, or create an undue burden on the Services or the networks or services connected to the Services;

-(c) engage in abusive or excessive usage of the Services, which usage is significantly in excess of average usage patterns that adversely affects the speed, responsiveness, stability, availability or functionality of the Services.
-We will endeavor to notify you of any abusive or excessive usage to provide you with an opportunity to reduce such usage to levels that are in accordance with Twingate Policies;
+(c) engage in abusive or excessive usage of the Services (whether intentionally or unintentionally), which is usage significantly in excess of average usage patterns that adversely affects the speed, responsiveness, stability, availability or functionality of the Services;

 (d) use any framing techniques to enclose any Twingate Mark or Twingate Materials (defined below) or use any meta tags or other “hidden text” using the Twingate Marks;